-Urban local bodies could offer incentives for green buildings and good practices, such as solar water heating.
+Urban local bodies offer incentives for green buildings and certain good practices like the solar water heating.

-- 1. Pimpri Chinchwad Municipal Corporation (PCMC) PCMC has announced a rebate in property tax for GRIHA rated buildings.
+- 1. Pimpri Chinchwad Municipal Corporation (PCMC).
+PCMC has announced rebate in property tax for GRIHA rated buildings.
 The flat owners of the green building will get a discount of 10% on property tax. - 2.
-Thane Municipal Corporation (TMC) offers 10% rebate in property tax if a solar water heating system is provided.
-This initiative has resulted in the installation of 9 Lakh L.P.D. solar water heating systems in the municipal corporation area10. - 3.
-Amravati, Nagpur and Durgapur have announced 6-10% rebate in the property tax for users of solar water heaters11.
+Thane Municipal Corporation (TMC) offers 10% rebate in property tax is solar water heating system is provided.
+This initiative has resulted in to installation of 9 Lakh L.P.D. solar water heating systems in municipal corporation area9. - 3.
+Amravati, Nagpur and Durgapur have announced 6-10% rebate in the property tax for users of solar water heaters10.